tachyonlabs/CodePath-Android-Bootcamp-Popular-Photos/README.md

 Popular Photos is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

-Time spent: I'll try to put a value in here at some point, because I know it's useful information for you to aggregate from the class as a whole, but right now I just don't want to feel like I'm in a race or something
+Time spent: I'll try to put a value in here for next week's assignment, because I know it's useful information for you to aggregate from the class as a whole, but right now I just don't want to feel like I'm in a race or something.

 ## User Stories